AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

-After this process, the Leo Playground will build a `Deployment Transaction` and submit to the Aleo Network.
+When you click `Deploy`, the Leo Playground will build a `Deployment Transaction` and submit to the Aleo Network.
 This process may take a while.
-When it is finished, you should see a confirmation that your Aleo application was deployed in the form of a pop-up with a transaction ID.
+When it is finished, you should see a confirmation that your Aleo application was deployed in a pop-up containing the transaction ID.

 <img src={require('./images/deployment.png').default} width="800"/>

-Copy your transaction ID to view the details of your deployment transaction on the Aleo block explorers:
+Copy the transaction ID to view the details of your deployment transaction on any of the Aleo block explorers:

 <!-- markdown-link-check-disable -->
 - [Provable Explorer](https://testnet.explorer.provable.com/)